ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 This key indicates the set of supported protocols ({{Section 6.1 of SVCB}}).
 There is no default protocol, so the `no-default-alpn` key does not apply, and the `alpn` key MUST be present.

-If the protocol set contains any HTTP versions (e.g. "h2", "h3"), then the record indicates support for DoH, and the "dohpath" key MUST be present ({{dohpath}}).
+If the protocol set contains any HTTP versions (e.g., "h2", "h3"), then the record indicates support for DoH, and the "dohpath" key MUST be present ({{dohpath}}).
 All keys specified for use with the HTTPS record are also permissible, and apply to the resulting HTTP connection.

 If the protocol set contains protocols with different default ports, and no port key is specified, then protocols are contacted separately on their default ports.
 Note that in this configuration, ALPN negotiation does not defend against cross-protocol downgrade attacks.

 ## port

 This key is used to indicate the target port for connection ({{Section 6.2 of SVCB}}).
-If omitted, the client SHALL use the default port for each transport protocol (853 for DoT, 443 for DoH).
+If omitted, the client SHALL use the default port number for each transport protocol (853 for DoT and DoQ, 443 for DoH).

-This key is automatically mandatory if present.
+This key is automatically mandatory for this binding.
+This means that a client that does not respect the `port` key MUST ignore any SVCB record that contains this key.
 (See {{Section 7 of SVCB}} for the definition of "automatically mandatory".)

-Support for the `port` key can be unsafe if the client has implicit elevated access to some network service (e.g. a local service that is inaccessible to remote parties) and that service uses a TCP-based protocol other than TLS.
+Support for the `port` key can be unsafe if the client has implicit elevated access to some network service (e.g., a local service that is inaccessible to remote parties) and that service uses a TCP-based protocol other than TLS.
 A hostile DNS server might be able to manipulate this service by causing the client to send a specially crafted TLS SNI or session ticket that can be misparsed as a command or exploit.
 To avoid such attacks, clients SHOULD NOT support the `port` key unless one of the following conditions applies:

 * The client is being used with a DNS server that it trusts not attempt this attack.
 * The client is being used in a context where implicit elevated access cannot apply.
-* The client restricts the set of allowed TCP port values to exclude any ports where a confusion attack is likely to be possible (e.g. the "bad ports" list from the "Port blocking" section of {{FETCH}}).
+* The client restricts the set of allowed TCP port values to exclude any ports where a confusion attack is likely to be possible (e.g., the "bad ports" list from the "Port blocking" section of {{FETCH}}).

 ## Other applicable SvcParamKeys